xiongjhang/rnaflow/rnaflow/cell/dataset/README.md

     - correct the cell mask shape

+    More specifically, when using micro-sam annotation tool in napari, we use the existing cell mask as a indiviual label layer instead of an initialization of `committed_objects` label layer.
+This is because there are lots of cell masks in the auto segmentation results, if use the existing cell mask as an initialization of `committed_objects` label layer, it will be very slow to perform the commit operation, and more baddly, it may lead to a sharp increase of the memory usage.
+Therefore, we use the existing cell mask as a indiviual label layer, and then use the defined *merge* function to merge the committed objects with the existing cell mask after the commit operation.

 3. **Cell Tracking:** we use [trackastra](trackastra) to perform cell tracking on the corrected cell masks.
 This step is to

     - using `greedy_nodiv` track mode to link the consecutive masks of individual cells across time frames, i.e., all cell's parent is `0`.